aprillm/pimshoe/README.md

 ```
 You will require an AWS EC2 instance, a AWS RDS instance,
 and MYSQL Workbench to properly get this program
 running and properly alter aspects of this program.
+Ensure
+that the RDS and EC2 are able to connect with each other and that
+you are able to connect to the RDS via MYSQL Workbench.
 ```

 ### Installing